mattjtodd/docker-swarm-meetup/README.md

   brew cask install vagrant
 ```

-* Install Virtualbox if it's not allready installed tested with 5.1.6
+* Install Virtualbox if it's not allready installed.
+(Tested with 5.1.6 should work with others)

 ```
 $ brew install  virtualbox